ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ### from generators to BThreads

 BThreads are created by using the `enable` function.<br/>
-It will receive the generator-fn and an array of arguments passed to that generator-fn.
-The `state` function is nothing more than an event-cache.
-It will listen for the `s_totos` event and update itself with the new payload.
+It will receive the generator-fn and an array of arguments passed to that generator-fn. <br/>
 ```ts
 const { overrides, state } = useScenarios((enable, state) => {
   const todosRef = state("s_todos", []);